SherG/perpetual-elm/exampleSite/content/about.md

 We work with merchants who have good credit, bad credit, and no credit.

-Our innovative solutions include the purchase of B2B accounts receivables for immediate cash and syndicated lines of credit for startups.
+Our solutions include the purchase of B2B accounts receivables for immediate cash and syndicated lines of credit for startups.

 <!-- Calendly link widget begin -->